 If you're permanently and totally disabled, you may receive weekly benefits at the same rate as TTD benefits, subject to the same maximum and minimum.
 However, these benefits are adjusted annually, in proportion to changes in the maximum weekly benefit amount.
 Hawaii doesn't set a time limit or maximum amount for permanent total disability benefits.

 Hawaii will presume that you're permanently and totally disabled if you have any of the following injuries:

 For other injuries, disability will be determined on a case-by-case basis.
 (Haw.
 Rev. Stat. § 386-31, 386-35 (2023).)

-The following benefits are also available through workers' comp:
+The following benefits are also available through workers' comp in Hawaii: